janbodnar/Java-Advanced/web/httpclient/README.md

 respectively.
 A *Builder* is provided to create an instance.
 Once the client is created, the instance is immutable.
 *  **HttpRequest**: It encapsulates an HTTP request, including the target URI, the method (GET, POST, DELETE), headers and other information.
 A request is constructed using a builder, is immutable once created, and can be sent multiple times.
-*  **HttpRequest.BodyPublisher**: If a request has a body (e.g. in POST requests), this is the entity responsible for publishing the body content from a given source, for instance, from a string or a file.
+*  **HttpRequest.BodyPublisher**: It converts high-level Java objects into a flow of byte buffers suitable for sending as a request body froom a given source, such as a string or a file.
 *  **HttpResponse**: It encapsulates an HTTP response, including headers and a message body, if any.
-This is what the client receives after sending an *HttpRequest*.
+The client it receives after sending an *HttpRequest*.
-* **HttpResponse.BodyHandler**: It is a functional interface that accepts some information about the response (status code and headers), and returns a *BodySubscriber*, which itself handles consuming the response body.
+* **HttpResponse.BodyHandler**: It handles response bodies.
+It is a functional interface that allows inspection of the response code and headers, before the actual response body is received, and returns a *BodySubscriber*, which itself handles consuming the response body.
 * **HttpResponse.BodySubscriber**: It subscribes for the response body and consumes its bytes into some other form (a string, a file, or some other storage type).

 *BodyPublisher* is a subinterface of *Flow.Publisher*, introduced in Java 9.
 Similarly, *BodySubscriber* is a subinterface of *Flow.Subscriber*.
 These interfaces are adjusted with the reactive streams approach, which is suitable